d3christ/spanwiki/wiki/manual/cluster_tables.md

 # Cluster tables
-Usually when writing papers, you will wish to make a table consisting of clusters of activation in whole brain maps.
-These are normally organized like so:
+When writing papers, you may wish to make a table consisting of clusters of activation in whole brain maps (as below).
 ```
 TTRegion	                        X	 Y	 Z	 zScore	 Voxels
 Right Lentiform Nucleus         	16	7	-3	 7.3315	 12937